A Risk-Averse Preview-based $Q$-Learning Algorithm: Application to Highway Driving of Autonomous Vehicles: Feasibility Check Unit

-Before formally defining the hybrid automata, let us first recall and define some update functions acting on different global states to produce different layers of discrete transitions based on the real environment MDP ${\cal M}:({\cal S}_G,{\cal E},{\cal A}_p,{P}_k,{R}_k)$.
-Recall that the planner function $pl(S)$ maps each global state ${S \in {\cal S}_G} $ in the ground MDP $\cal M$ to a sequence of risk-averse high-level planned actions $a \in {\cal A}$.
-We now define the following functions ${\mathbf{AE}}$ and ${\mathbf{EN}}$ that predict the changes in MDPs based on a change in the actions of the AV itself and a change in the surrounding environment, respectively.
-These functions are only defined to define the hybrid automata and the presented approach does not need to learn them or know them. \begin{itemize} \item The update function ${\mathbf{AE}({\cal S}_G,pl(S))}:{\cal S}_G \times {\cal A} \to {\cal S}_G$ that captures the evolution of local MPDs within the ground MDP $\cal M$ after the AV apply a high-level planned action $a \in {\cal A}$ based on the planner function $pl(.)$. \item The update function $\mathbf{En}(S): {\cal S}_G \to {\cal S}_G$ that captures the evolution of local MPDs within the ground MDP $\cal M$ for a future finite-time horizon and based on environmental changes. \end{itemize}
+Before formally defining the hybrid automata, let us first recall and define some update functions acting on different global states to produce different layers of discrete transitions based on the environment ground MDP ${\cal M}$.
+Recall that the planner function $pl(.)$ maps each global state ${S_k \in {\cal S}_G} $ in the ground MDP $\cal M$ to a sequence of risk-averse high-level planned actions $a \in {\cal A}$.
+We now define the following functions ${\mathbf{AE}}(.)$ and ${\mathbf{EN}}(.)$ that predict the changes in MDPs based on a change in the actions of the AV itself and a change in the surrounding environment, respectively.
+These functions are only defined to define the hybrid automata and the presented approach does not need to learn them or know them. \begin{itemize} \item The update function ${\mathbf{AE}(S_k,pl(S_k))}:{\cal S}_G \times {\cal A} \mapsto {\cal S}_G$ that captures the evolution of local MPDs within the ground MDP $\cal M$ after the AV applies a high-level planned action $a \in {\cal A}$ based on the planner function $pl(.)$. \item The update function $\mathbf{En}(S_k): {\cal S}_G \mapsto {\cal S}_G$ that captures the evolution of local MPDs within the ground MDP $\cal M$ for a future finite-time horizon and based on environmental changes. \end{itemize}

-Note that, based on the $pl(.)$ function, the $\mathbf{En}(.)$ and ${\mathbf{AE}(.)}$ functions predict and calculate the environment behavior and conditions such as new locations of the other vehicles for a future finite-time horizon in the vision horizon of the AV and also predict and calculate the corresponding safety state of zones, new terminal goal, and position of the AV.
+Note that, based on the $pl(.)$ function and environmental changes, the $\mathbf{En}(.)$ and ${\mathbf{AE}(.)}$ functions predict and calculate the environment behavior and conditions, such as new locations of the other vehicles for a future finite-time horizon in the vision horizon of the AV and also predict and calculate the corresponding safety state of zones, new terminal goal, and position of the AV.
+For notational simplicity in the sequel, the subscript $k$ is dropped when it is clear from the context.